zaicodes/whack-a-mole/README.md

 - Players are presented with the choice of striking either a mole or a rabbit on the game-board.
 Whacking a mole rewards them with 10 points, while accidentally hitting a rabbit results in an immediate game over.

 - Users have the ability to customise the auditory environment using the music button.
-They can effortlessly play, pause, or even stop the background music according to their personal preference.
+They can effortlessly play or stop the background music according to their personal preference.

 - The game clearly communicate how to play the game through the instructions section.
 Users can close the instruction window using three methods: clicking the 'x' button located in the top-right corner, clicking the 'play game' button, or pressing the 'escape' key on the keyboard.